Harsh1492/RepData_PeerAssessment1/PA1_template.md

 ```

 Do these values differ from the estimates from the first part of the assignment?
+Estimating the missing value doesn't change the shape of the histogram.
+The median and the mean aren't change either.

 What is the impact of imputing missing data on the estimates of the total daily number of steps?
+The total daily number of steps increases as a result of added values, specially around the mean.

 4.5.
 Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)